Skip to main content

 You can use this for any major holiday like Christmas, Easter, Valentine’s, etc. All you need is to advertise for the event, determine a meal and cost, and, if you can swing it, include babysitting as well.
 This will allow a lot of the parents in your local community to have a cost effective date night in one space rather than spending hundreds of dollars for one or two hours out.

 You can even step this up a bit by adding in a movie night as part of the dinner.
 People can pay for the dinner and movie separately or just one or the other.
-This can be one of the best church fundraising ideas because it meets a great need in the community while bringing in some significant funds for your project.
+This can be one of the best church fundraising ideas because it meets a great need in the community while bringing in some significant funds for church project management.

 Keeping track of the data for this fundraising event will be critical to making future events even more successful.